 As required by federal regulations, the Housing Authority's subsidy standards shall provide for the smallest number of bedrooms needed to house a family without overcrowding.
 They will be applied consistently for all families of like size and composition, in a manner consistent with fair housing guidelines and inspection standards.
 All children anticipated to reside in a dwelling unit will be included, as members of the household.
-This may include children expected to be born to an applicant/participant, children who are in the process of being adopted by an applicant/participant, or children whose custody is being obtained by an applicant/participant.
+This may include children expected to be born to an applicant/participant, children who are in the process of being adopted by an applicant/participant.